 There are some recipes that I make and I’m kind of giddy with excitement to post.
 Don’t get me wrong, I love all my recipes (I wouldn’t post it otherwise) but some of them just feel a little extra special and this is one of them.

 This is one of those dishes that you make and are actually excited to eat it again for leftovers because it’s so good AND good for you.
 As I’m typing this I am counting the hours until I can eat round two of this No Noodle Vegetarian Zucchini Lasagna.
-You know a dish is good when you look forward to the leftovers even more than first go around.

 For the sake of full disclosure, this recipe is a little more labor-intensive than most of the ones I publish.
 However, the work is worth it considering how great it tastes and how you can get several meals out of one pan.